orlandopoliba/SCUDO-MMinDL/README.md

 See the [logbook](logbook.md) for the detailed program of the course.

+See the [references](references.md) for the list of references used in the course.

 ## Program
 The objective of the course is to provide basic mathematical concepts and tools needed to have a clear insight into the mechanisms of neural networks and deep learning.
 Both theoretical and practical aspects will be covered, with hands-on exercise sessions for which the active participation of the students will be strongly encouraged.